2024 Thuringian state election: Analysis and aftermath

 This was the first time the AfD has won the plurality of seats in a state election.
 With over one-third of seats, the AfD has a Sperrminorität ("blocking minority"), meaning that certain parliamentary actions requiring a two-thirds majority, such as the appointment of judges, amendments to the state constitution, and an early dissolution of parliament, cannot take place without its support even if it is not in government.

 Chancellor Olaf Scholz called on other political parties to prevent the AfD from governing by upholding a "firewall" against them.
 He described the election results as "bitter" and "worrying" and urged other parties to form stable governments without involving "right-wing extremists."
 In response, AfD co-leader Alice Weidel stated that voters in Thuringia and Saxony had given her party a "clear mandate to govern" and that "firewalls are undemocratic."

-Though a CDU-AfD coalition would have a majority, all other parties have ruled out forming a coalition with the party and its Thuringian leader, Björn Höcke, due to their extremist tendencies.
-The State Office for Protection of the Constitution classifies the Thuringian AfD as a right-wing extremist organisation, and Höcke has been found guilty of using the forbidden Nazi slogan "Everything for Germany".
-The CDU has historically declined to collaborate with Die Linke (The Left), though a coalition with BSW, also a radical leftist party, was also considered unappealing by party members.
+Though a CDU-AfD coalition would have a majority, all other parties have ruled out forming a coalition with the party and its Thuringian leader, Björn Höcke, due to their "extremist tendencies".
+The State Office for Protection of the Constitution classifies the Thuringian AfD as a "right-wing extremist organisation", and Höcke has been found guilty of using the illegal Nazi-associated slogan "Everything for Germany".
+The CDU has historically declined to collaborate with Die Linke (The Left), and a coalition with BSW, also a left-wing party, was broadly rejected by party members.

-In the aftermath to the elections in both Thuringia and Saxony, Sahra Wagenknecht, leader of the BSW, stated her preferences to go into a coalition with either the CDU and/or the SPD in an interview with ARD.
+In the aftermath to the elections in both Thuringia and Saxony, Sahra Wagenknecht, leader of the BSW, stated her preference to go into a coalition with either the CDU and/or SPD in an interview with ARD.